Dynamic vs static stretching

 Lying: Lying on your back, lift one leg towards the roof, interlock your fingers behind your quad, knee or calf and pull gently towards your body.
 Repeat on other side.

 Standing: Place one leg out in front, hinge at the hips and reach towards your toes.

 Seated upright on a bench, place opposite ankle on top of opposite knee, lift up and out of your pelvis and reach forward.
 Repeat on other side.

 So, there you have it, static vs. dynamic stretches explained.
 Completing carefully planned and safely executed dynamic stretches prior to working out, and then static stretches after your workout is the most effective way to help you perform effectively, and prevent any unwanted injuries during your workout.

 The Personal Trainers at Virgin Active have a multitude of stretching ideas to share, so talk to one today and get a coach in your corner.

-Demi is a personal trainer at Virgin Active Northern Beaches with a strong passion for nutrition, dancing, health science, weight-loss, Muscle Endurance, HITT, and getting the body moving functionally.
+Demi is a Personal Trainer at Virgin Active Northern Beaches with a strong passion for nutrition, dancing, health science, weight-loss, muscle endurance, HIIT, and getting the body moving functionally.

 4 min read